 If the intermediate and final products are families of compounds, each intermediate compound must correspond to a compound claimed in the family of the final products.
 However, some of the final products may have no corresponding compound in the family of the intermediate products so that the two families need not be absolutely congruent.

-AI Annex B, Part 1(h)paragraph (h)
+AI Annex B, paragraph (h)

 As long as unity of invention can be recognized applying the above interpretations, the fact that, besides the ability to be used to produce final products, the intermediates also exhibit other possible effects or activities should not affect the decision on unity of invention.